srobo/kitbook/Helpdesk.md

 ## Volunteer Requirements

 At least one volunteer on Helpdesk must have prior experience of the use of the Student Robotics kit.
+All volunteers must sign-in on the Helpdesk Volunteer Sign-in sheet when starting their shift.

 ## Procedures